mtek2k7/Autofill-Bot/README.md

 You wanna autofill some websites.
 Using my bot can help you open websites like google form,... before ticking checkbox,radio instead of seclecting manually

 # How to setup
-- First, open cmd and run "pip install selenium webdriver-manager requests"
-- Second, open file .exe before entering a key
+- First, open file .exe before entering a key
-- Third, please contact me for key
+- Second, please contact me for key

 # How it work
 - Enter a link following in cmd